FAQs About PURCH

 PURCH is a track of UMass Chan's MD program—it does not include an MPH degree.

-UMass Chan-Baystate Campus Relationship to the Main Campus
+UMass Chan-Baystate Campus Relationship to the Main Worcester Campus

-How much time do PURCH students spend in Springfield vs. Worcester in the first 18 months?
+How much time do PURCH students spend in Springfield vs. Worcester in the first 18 months of the Discovery Phase?

-In the 18-month Discovery Phase, PURCH students live alongside their non-PURCH colleagues in Worcester and take all the same classes at that campus EXCEPT Early Clinical Learning courses (including patient interviewing, physical diagnosis, and hospital sessions) and their Longitudinal Preceptor Program which they take at the Baystate campus.
+In the 18-month Discovery Phase, PURCH students live alongside their non-PURCH colleagues in Worcester and take all the same classes at that campus EXCEPT Early Clinical Learning courses (including patient interviewing, physical diagnosis, and hospital sessions) and their Longitudinal Preceptor Program which take place in Springfield at the Baystate campus on most Wednesdays.

 Will I have to miss classes at the main campus in Worcester on PURCH days?